-As a two-time winner of the Greenfield Competition, violinist Maureen Nelson appeared as soloist with the Philadelphia Orchestra both in 1990 and 1991, and has since enjoyed international success as a chamber musician, soloist and orchestral player.
-She has been awarded top prizes in numerous competitions and was an NFAA/Arts awardee and Presidential Scholar finalist in the Arts.
+As a winner of the Greenfield Competition, Maureen appeared as soloist with the Philadelphia Orchestra in 1990, and has since enjoyed international success as a chamber musician, soloist and orchestral player.
+She was concertmaster of the Detmolder Kammerochester and is a member of the River Oaks Chamber Orchestra since 2010.
+She has appeared frequently for Musiqa, the Houston-based new music series, at which she has premiered many works.
+Maureen is also a recipient of an NFAA/Arts award, and was an arts finalist in the U.S. Presidential Scholars Program.

-A native of Pennsylvania, Maureen was enrolled in Temple University’s Center for Gifted Young Musicians at the age of twelve and began attending the Curtis Institute of Music while still in high school.
-She holds degrees from Yale University and the Curtis Institute of Music.
-Her major teachers include Shmuel Ashkenasi, Jascha Brodsky, and Yumi Ninomiya Scott.
+A native of Pennsylvania, Maureen was enrolled in Temple University’s Center for Gifted Young Musicians at the age of twelve, and began attending the Curtis Institute of Music shortly thereafter.
+Her teachers include Shmuel Ashkenasi, Jascha Brodsky, and Yumi Ninomiya Scott.